 - Interference proceedings: These cases occur when two or more parties have the same or similar trademarks.
 The TTAB determines which party used the trademark first and who rightly owns its registration.
 Interference proceedings arise when there are conflicts between registration applications or one or more applications and a previous registration.
 They are also a type of inter partes proceeding.

 - Trademark appeals: Trademark applicants may file a trademark appeal after receiving an examining attorney's second and final refusal.
 These cases are sometimes called ex parte appeals.
 Applicants file after paying the prescribed fee for each class they're appealing in their registration application.
-Applicants can appeal for some classes but not others, provided they specify which classes they're appealing.
+Applicants can appeal for some classes but not others, provided they specify which classes they're appealing to.
 Through an appeal, the applicant aims to get trademark registration.
 All appeals must be filed within six months of the examining attorney's final refusal.

 During trademark cases, trademark attorneys present legal arguments to convince the TTAB to support their clients.
 TTAB proceedings can be confusing, but a good trademark attorney will make the process clearer and offer their clients peace of mind.